Just like all animals, dogs experience various life stages. Their nutritional needs may change depending on these stages and changing body conditions.

 A Word on Obesity in Dogs

-Obesity leads to a slew of health issues for dogs, yet most pet owners don’t even recognize when their pet is not at an ideal weight.
+Obesity during the life cycle of a dog leads to a slew of health issues, yet most pet owners don’t even recognize when their pet is not at an ideal weight.
 In one study, the Association of Pet Obesity Prevention found that 95% of dog owners of overweight dogs incorrectly identified their pet as a normal weight.

 Related reading: 5 Ways to Help Your Dog Lose Weight